EnduranceCode/android-playground/README.md

 Data about each song should be stored in a custom class that is retrieved and displayed via a Loop and Adapter.

+## Lessons

+### Multi-screen Apps

+The code developed following the Multi-screen Apps lessons is stored in the branch [study/multi-screen-apps](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/study/multi-screen-apps).

 ## Practice Sets

 ### Practice Set: Object-Oriented Programming

-This Practice Set's code is stored in the branch [practiceSet-oop](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/practiceSet-oop).
+This Practice Set's code is stored in the branch [ps/oop](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/practice/oop).

 #### Practice Set Goal
 The goal of this Practice Set is to use object-oriented programming techniques to create a simple user profile that gives a basic introduction of a person.

-## Lessons

-### Multiscreen Apps

-The code developed following the Multiscreen Apps lessons is stored in the branch [lesson-multiscreenapp](https://github.com/EnduranceCode/GoogleDeveloperNanodegreeScholarship/tree/lesson-multiscreenapps).